 David Lloyd is an elder at Gateway, but he works as a GP in the local area.

-David is married to Pippa; they have one child.
+David is married to Pippa; they have two children.
 They are particularly passionate about worship and discipleship as well as travelling and hanging out with friends.

 Lizzy’s job is to steward our finances and employment compliantly and effectively.
 She has worked for Gateway since 2008.